Geek-Estate/horizon-landingpage/faq/index.md

 **Q: How do I edit my profile?**

 **A:** The profile photo, name, and bio are all pulled from Facebook, with no edit capability.
 Your accommodation details is the only piece of information currently editable (via settings).
 We plan on making more of the profile customizable, but haven't prioritized that work yet.

-**Q: I notice I can email people directly from the app - can they also email me?**

-**A:** Any person that can see you in the app, can email you.
-If you don't want members of specific groups to have the ability to contact you, de-select those groups in your group visibility settings.
-Horizon Public is a public group anyone using Horizon can enable, all other groups are based upon gaining entry via a group unlock code.
-In-app messaging is on the way, and additional privacy controls are planned.

 ### Charities ###